Jonathan Forsgren

 Jonathan Rolf Forsgren (born 12 June 1973) is a former motorcycle speedway rider from Sweden.

 Career

 Forsgren came to prominence when he won the silver medal at the 1993 Swedish Junior Speedway Championship.
 He started racing in the British leagues during the 1994 British League season, when riding for the Cradley Heath Heathens.

-During the 1995 Premier League speedway season he was part of the Cradley four that won the Premier League Four-Team Championship, which was held on 6 August 1995, at the East of England Arena.
+During the 1995 Premier League speedway season, Forsgren was part of the Cradley four that won the Premier League Four-Team Championship, which was held on 6 August 1995, at the East of England Arena.

-He returned to Sweden and rode for one of his former clubs, Karlstad, during the 1996 Swedish speedway season.
+Forsgren returned to Sweden and rode for one of his former clubs, Karlstad, during the 1996 Swedish speedway season.

-He retired from speedway in 2002 and underwent a career with trade unions.
+Forsgren retired from speedway in 2002 and underwent a career with trade unions.